FinPress/gutenberg/packages/components/src/menu/README.md

 ##### `hideOnClick`: `boolean`

-Whether to hide the dropdown menu when the menu item is clicked.
+Whether to hide the menu popover when the menu item is clicked.

 -   Required: no
 -   Default: `true`